nemac/hiform.org/html/modules/contrib/slick/docs/FAQS.md

    + `slidesToShow, Rows and slidesPerRow = 1`

 The first 2 are supported by core library using pure JS approach.
-The last is the Module feature using pure `CSS Foundation` block-grid.
+The last is the Module feature using pure `CSS Foundation` b-grid.

 **The key is:**